Why You Should Try A Stereo Guitar Amplifier Rig

 Let’s talk amps

-There are many different ways to run a stereo rig, but the simplest (and in my opinion best) way is to pick two amps of similar headroom – which in general will mean similar wattage.
-However, bear in mind that solid state and valve amps produce vastly different volume and headroom at the same power.
+There are many different ways to run a stereo rig, but the simplest (and in my opinion best) way is to pick two amps of a similar headroom – which in general will mean a similar wattage.
+Bear in mind that solid state and valve amps produce vastly different volume and headroom at the same power.
 As a rule of thumb, a valve amp of 15W or more will probably need to be paired with a solid-state amp of 50W or more.

 Why wattage matters

-Well as I say, it’s all about headroom – the amount of clean volume the amp produces before it starts to overdrive.
-This is because you ideally want to run both amps at the same volume at similar gain levels, so the sounds complement each other.
+It’s all about headroom when it comes to balancing a stereo rig, which is the amount of clean volume the amp produces before it starts to overdrive.
+This is because you ideally want to run both amps at the same volume at similar gain levels, so the sounds complement each other rather than one dominating the other.
 This becomes especially important if you want to add gain pedals into the mix.
 If you decided to pair a super high-headroom 100W amp like the Victory V140 Super Duchess with a low-headroom 1W amp like a Marshall DSL-1, then the moment you stepped on a distortion pedal, the Victory with all that headroom would jump in volume, whilst the Marshall – which has far less headroom – would be pushed over the limit and would only produce more gain without a measurable increase in volume.
 So suddenly, your amps which were perfectly matched in volume and gain will be thrown entirely out of balance as one becomes much louder, and one is much quieter and more distorted.

 Which amps pair well?